wearetheroyals/wp-cache-clear-webhook/README.md

 # Cache Clear Webhooks

+Original codebase forked from [WP JAMstack Deployments](https://github.com/crgeary/wp-jamstack-deployments) by [crgeary](https://github.com/crgeary)

-A WordPress plugin for cache clear webhooks in services such as Varnish.
+A WordPress plugin for firing a cache clear webhook for services such as Varnish or your own custom caching engine.

 ## Description

-This plugin provides a way to fire off a request to a webhook when a post, page or custom post type has been created, udpated or deleted.
+This plugin provides a way to fire off a request to a webhook when a post, page or custom post type has been created, updated or deleted.
 You're also able to fire off a request manually at the click of a button, or programmatically via a WordPress action.

 ## Screenshots